uzh-rpg/rpg_open_remode/README.md

 The author acknowledges the key contributions by Christian Forster, Manuel Werlberger and Jeff Delmerico.

-Also, thanks to Michael Gassner and Zichao Zhang for their valuable comments and help.
+Also, thanks to Michael Gassner Zichao Zhang and Henri Rebecq for their valuable comments and help.

 #### Contributing